carolinacmoravia/architecture-center/docs/microservices/domain-analysis.md

 Traditional applications have often used database transactions to enforce consistency.
 In a distributed application, however, that's often not feasible.
 A single business transaction may span multiple data stores, or may be long running, or may involve third-party services.
 Ultimately it's up to the application, not the data layer, to enforce the invariants required for the domain.

 > [!NOTE]
 > An aggregate doesn't *need* to have child entities, and it's actually common for an aggregate to consist of a single entity.
-Even so, the distinction between aggregates and entities is important.
-An aggregate enforces transactional semantics, while an entity might not.

 **Domain and application services**.
 In DDD terminology, a service is an object that implements some logic without holding any state.
 Evans distinguishes between *domain services*, which encapsulate domain logic, and *application services*, which provide technical functionality, such as user authentication or sending an SMS message.
 Domain services are often used to model behavior that spans multiple entities.